 The procedure for requesting changes (re-computations) to the calculated SAM results is defined in PROC10 ([PROC10]).

-This procedure documents the steps for requesting a correction in the OPS VO SAM test results and in the related availability/reliability statistics, if applicable.
+This procedure documents the steps for requesting a correction in the OPS VO [OPSVO] SAM test results and in the related availability/reliability statistics, if applicable.

 This procedure applies only to EGI OPS test results.
 Procedures for the computation of VO-specific availability report are VO-specific and are out of this scope.